 Also, you can rinse them with some water and microwave them wrapped in a microwavable plastic wrap together with one ice cube.
 Microwave them until their base meaty part is tender.

 As you can see, artichokes are not only beneficial for people with diabetes but for everyone thanks to their rich nutrient content.
-They help prevent and treat many health conditions like hypertension, diabetes, cholesterol, problems with the immune system and heart.
+They help prevent and treat many health conditions like hypertension, diabetes, cholesterol, and problems with the immune system and heart.